Steps to success

 The Care2Achieve Scholarship is for young women moving out of state care in Queensland and planning to undertake higher education studies.
 The value of the scholarship is up to $3,500 per annum, depending on the institution and course type.

 Uni-Start Equity Scholarship: Awarded to students applying to Griffith University who have experienced financial hardship and/ or education disadvantage that has impacted on their ability to achieve their full potential. griffith.edu.au/scholarships

 National Council of Women Qld bursary offers a range of bursaries for women studying in a variety of study areas and circumstances.

 Need somewhere to live while you study at Griffith?

 Griffith University campuses at Nathan, Mt Gravatt and Gold Coast have residential colleges with a range of room options and are also open to students studying at South Bank and Logan.
 Accommodation at the Gold Coast campus is privately run by Griffith University Village.

 Free counselling and other support while at Griffith University?

-Griffith University Student Services offer students a range of helpful services from counselling and chaplaincy, to budgeting and health services and access for students with disabilities.
-These services are confidential, professional and are offered at no cost to students.
+Griffith University offers students a range of helpful services from counselling and pastoral care, to health services and assistance for students with disabilities.
+These services are confidential, professional and offered at no cost to students.